The Forrester Wave Methodology

 In preparation for the evaluation, the research team:

-• Researches the category and define the scope.
-As part of the research, the analyst defines the scope of the category and identify the vendors in the space.
-Forrester reserves the right to remove a vendor from a Forrester Wave at any point in the process if we find it to be incompatible with the Forrester Wave objectives.
+• Defines the scope and identifies vendors.
+As part of the research, the analyst defines the scope of the evaluation and identifies the vendors in the space.
+Forrester reserves the right to evaluate products and services, regardless of vendor participation.
+We will not consider vendor requests to remove themselves from a Forrester Wave.
+However, Forrester reserves the right to remove a vendor from a Forrester Wave at any point in the process if we find it to be incompatible with the Forrester Wave objectives.

 • Drafts inclusion and evaluation criteria.
-Based on the scope of the Forrester Wave, the analyst creates the inclusion criteria that determines which vendors to include in the evaluation.
-The analyst also defines the criteria against which we will evaluate the product or service.
-We intend the criteria to be differentiating rather than exhaustive.
+Based on the scope of the Forrester Wave, the analyst creates the inclusion criteria that determine which vendors to include in the evaluation.
+The analyst also defines the criteria we will use to evaluate the product or service.
+We intend the criteria to be differentiating, rather than exhaustive.

 Gathering Evaluation Data

-For participating vendors, there are three inputs into a Forrester Wave evaluation: a questionnaire, a strategy and product demo session, and customer references.
-During this phase, the Forrester research team:
+Participating vendors provide three inputs for a Forrester Wave evaluation: a questionnaire, a strategy and product demo session, and reference customers.
+During this phase, the research team:

 • Distributes a questionnaire with the evaluation criteria.
-Forrester creates and distributes to the participating vendors a questionnaire that includes all the evaluation criteria and instructions about the types of information the analyst is looking for.
+Forrester creates a questionnaire, which includes all the evaluation criteria and instructions about the types of information the analyst is looking for, and distributes it to the participating vendors.

-• Interviews customer references.
+• Interviews reference customers.
 Forrester interviews or surveys the reference customers provided by the vendor.
 If necessary, the analyst also speaks with other customers about the vendor’s product.
-The goal is to verify the information given by the vendor collected during the briefing and demo session.

 Scoring And Feedback

 In this phase, the analyst creates scale explanations for each criterion.
-The analyst uses the information gathered during the evaluation to score each vendor against that scale and to weight criteria according to importance.
+The analyst uses the information gathered during the evaluation to score each vendor against those scales and to weight criteria according to importance.
 We use those scores and weightings to produce the Forrester Wave graphic.
-We base Forrester Wave scoring on the data gathering process mentioned above, as well as analyst’s experience and expertise in the market.
-At this stage, participating vendors have the opportunity to provide feedback on their scores and writeup.
-See The Forrester Wave™ Vendor Review Policy for more detail.
+We base Forrester Wave scoring on the data-gathering process described above as well as the analyst’s experience and expertise in the market.
+At this stage, participating vendors have the opportunity to provide feedback on their scores and profile.
+See The Forrester Wave™ Vendor Review Policy for more details.

-After the scorecard and write-up are finalized, each vendor receives a copy of them.
-This is the last time that vendors see their scorecards before the Forrester Wave goes live on Forrester.com.
+After we finalize the scorecard and profile, we send copies to each vendor.
+This is the last time vendors see their scorecards before the Forrester Wave goes live on Forrester.com.

 Courtesy Preview And Publication